Boost your chances of securing an IT job by training for an industry standard qualification or certification

 To help you decide where to study, the UK intelligence agency GCHQ accredits Masters courses.
 If you successfully complete one of these programmes you will gain additional recognition to help you stand out when applying for jobs.

 Once you begin your career, gaining professional qualifications will enable you to progress.
-For example CESG, the information security arm of GCHQ, offers its Certified Professional Scheme at practitioner, senior practitioner and lead practitioner levels.
+For example the National Cyber Security Centre (part of GCHQ) offers its Certified Professional Scheme at practitioner, senior practitioner and lead practitioner levels.
 This is the UK government's approved standard for cyber security professionals.
 There are six pathways for different job roles:

 - IA auditor